PhonePe/Magazine/tutorials/magazine.md

 # Chapter 1: Magazine

-This library helps you manage collections of temporary data in your applications.
-Think of situations where you need to hold onto some information for a short while, process it, and then maybe get rid of it.
+This library helps you manage collections of data in your applications in a distributed persistent queue fashion.
+Think of situations where you need to hold onto some information, process it afterwards.

 Let's start with a simple story.
 Imagine you're building a system that needs to process user notifications.
 Maybe you want to send a welcome email shortly after a user signs up.
 You don't want to send it *immediately* in the sign-up process (what if sending fails?), but you need to remember to send it soon.
-You need a temporary place to store the "send email to user X" task.
+You need a place to store the "send email to user X" task.
 This is where the `Magazine` concept comes in handy!

 ## What is a Magazine?

-At its heart, a `Magazine` is like a **container** or a **box** designed specifically for holding temporary data items.
+At its heart, a `Magazine` is like a **container** or a **box** designed specifically for holding data items.
 The name comes from the analogy of a rifle magazine:

-*   You **`load`** items (like bullets, or in our case, data) into it, usually one by one.
+*   You **`load`** items into it, usually one by one.
 *   When you need an item, you **`fire`** it out.
 Typically, the first item you loaded is the first one to come out (this is often called "First-In, First-Out" or FIFO).
 *   Sometimes, you might need to put an item back in, which we call **`reload`**.